Access to the supercomputer

 From each of tooarrana1/2 you can access the other with ssh t1 or ssh t2. tooarrana1/2 are also available for direct login via eg. ssh [your-username]@tooarrana1.hpc.swin.edu.au.

-From tooarrana1/2 you can also SSH into farnarkle1/2, the login nodes for the previous supercomputer OzSTAR.
+From tooarrana1/2 you can also SSH into farnarkle1/2, the login nodes for the previous supercomputer OzSTAR, with ssh f1 or ssh f2.

 Direct access to farmarkle1/2 is still available via